HIPAA's Right of Access: Compliance Challenges, OCR Enforcement, and Best Practices

 - What steps should covered entities take to define designated record sets and otherwise ensure compliance with access requirements?

 - Under its Right of Access Initiative, what actions has OCR taken to enforce the requirements?

 Akin Gump Strauss Hauer & Feld

-Ms. Klein is a leading practitioner on privacy and data protection matters.
-She has focused on privacy and data protection law for almost 20 years.
-Ms. Klein devotes a substantial portion of her practice to assisting clients with issues arising under state and federal privacy, security and data breach notification laws and regulations.
-These include the Health Insurance Portability and Accountability Act of 1996 (HIPAA), the Health Information Technology for Economic and Clinical Health Act of 2009 (HITECH), Section 5 of the Federal Trade Commission Act, and myriad state privacy, security and breach notification laws.
-She assists clients in navigating the intersection between federal privacy and data protection laws and state regimes such as the California Consumer Privacy Act (CCPA), California Confidentiality of Medical Information Act (CMIA), the New York Stop Hacks and Improve Electronic Data Security Act (SHIELD Act) and the Nevada Privacy of Information Collected on the Internet from Consumers Act, as amended by Nevada Senate Bill 220 (NPICICA).
-Ms. Klein has examined privacy and data protection issues arising in settings ranging from hospitals to professional sports to the medical device industry to the telecommunications industry.Close
+Ms. Klein is a leading practitioner on privacy and data protection matters, with a special emphasis on the health and life sciences sectors.
+She has been recognized by The Legal 500 US in the cyber law (including privacy and data protection) category from 2019 through 2022.
+She has focused on privacy and data protection law for more than 20 years.
+Ms. Klein assists clients with issues arising under state and federal privacy, security and data breach notification laws and regulations.
+These include the Health Insurance Portability and Accountability Act of 1996 (HIPAA), the Health Information Technology for Economic and Clinical Health Act of 2009 (HITECH), Section 5 of the Federal Trade Commission (FTC) Act, the FTC Health Breach Notification Rule (HBNR) and myriad state privacy, security and breach notification laws, including the California Consumer Privacy Act (CCPA) and California Confidentiality of Medical Information Act (CMIA).
+Ms. Klein has examined privacy and data protection issues arising in a broad array of settings, ranging from hospitals to professional sports, including medical device and pharmaceutical companies, developers of health-related apps, and leading-edge technology companies.Close

 Valerie Breslin Montague

 Ms. Montague represents a variety of health care providers, digital health companies, senior living facilities,... | Read More